wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/wwl-power-bi/prepare-to-teach-module-retrieve-report-data/includes/7-summary.md

+In this module, you have learned how to teach the **Retrieve report data** module of instructor-led course **Power BI paginated reports in a day** to your Data Analyst customers.
+You now have the skills, knowledge, and resources to help your students learn about layouts in Power BI paginated reports.

 In this module we covered how to teach and demonstrate:

 - Creating data sources
 - Creating datasets

 ## Recommended practices
-- If your data source is not natively supported, use Power BI Desktop to create a model first
+- If your data source isn't natively supported, use Power BI Desktop to create a model first
 - Use stored procedures, when possible:
     - Better performance
-    - Re-use of logic
+    - Reuse of logic
     - Ease of maintenance
-- For Power BI Desktop or Analysis Services sources, use the DAX query designer—unless you need server aggregates or calculated members
+- For Power BI Desktop or Analysis Services sources, use the DAX query designer unless you need server aggregates or calculated members

 ## resources